robotology/yarp/src/carriers/libffmpeg_portmonitor/README.md

 ```
 yarp connect /grabber /view <protocol>+send.portmonitor.+file.libffmpeg+recv.portmonitor+file.libffmpeg+type.dll
 ```
-it is the basic command to connect source and receiver through the monitor port; we will refer to this string in the following as “Connection base string”. <br>
+is the basic command to connect source and receiver through the port monitor; we will refer to this string in the following as “Connection base string”. <br>

-The "protocol" to be specified in the basic connection string can be for example:
+The <protocol> section in the connection base string represents the protocol used for the transmission between sender and receiver; for example, it can be:
 -   tcp
 -   fast_tcp
 -   udp

-It is also possible to enrich the base string with parameters following the next syntax:
+In order to insert other parameters into the connection string, you have to follow the syntax below:
 ```
 connection_base_string+parameter_name.parameter_value
 ```
-Concatenating to the basic connection string a "+" followed by the name of the parameter to be set and a "." followed by the value to be assigned to the parameter.
+So you concatenate a "+" to the connection base string, followed by the name of the parameter to be set and a "." followed by the value to assign to the parameter.
-All the parameters entered in this way will be set within the compression/decompression context of the Ffmpeg library.
+All the parameters will be passed to the compression/decompression context of the Ffmpeg library.

 ## Parameters

-The parameters that can be set on the command line can be of different types.<br>
+The parameters that can be set on the command line can have different types.<br>
 The encoding formats implemented are:
--   h264
+-   H264
--   h265
+-   H265
--   mpeg2video
+-   MPEG2VIDEO

-Among the implemented codecs you can choose which one to use through the connection string, if no codec is chosen then the mpeg2video codec is used as default. <br>
+If no codec is chosen via the connection string, MPEG2VIDEO codec is used as default. <br>
 Parameters can be used to manipulate image quality.
-Specifically, the "qmin" and "qmax" parameters are used in pairs to obtain the best quality, at the expense of the bandwidth.
+For example, the right values for "qmin" and "qmax" parameters can lead you to the best quality (at the expense of the bandwidth).
-The best parameters for each codec are defined in [this page](https://slhck.info/video/2017/02/24/vbr-settings.html) and reported in the following table.
+The best values for these two parameters for each codec are defined in [this page](https://slhck.info/video/2017/02/24/vbr-settings.html) and reported in the following table. <br>
 | Codec       | qmin        | qmax        |
 | ----------- | ----------- | ----------- |
 | h264        | 18          | 28          |
 | h265        | 24          | 34          |
 | mpeg2video  | 3           | 5           |

+In order to control image quality, you can also use the "crf" parameter.
+The lower the crf value, the better the image quality and vice versa. <br>
+Furthermore, changing the value of the "crf" parameter (as well as of "qmin" and "qmax") indirectly affects the occupied bandwidth, making the encoding a VBR one (Variable Bit Rate).
-Alternatively, the "crf" parameter can be used.
-We always find the best values ​​on the same page.
+The best values for the parameter "crf" can be still found in the page above.

 | Codec       | crf         |
 | ----------- | ----------- |